SpoonLabs/nopol/README.md

   [--maxTime <maxTime>]
         The maximum time execution in minute for the whole execution of Nopol.(default: 10)

+  [--maxTimeType <maxTimeType>]
+        The maximum time execution in minute for one type of patch per per suspicious statement (eg. 5 minutes max to find a precondition at line x). (default: 5)

   [(-z|--flocal) < ochiai|dumb|gzoltar>]
         Define the fault localizer to be used. (default: ochiai)